sunfishcode/wasm-reference-manual/WebAssembly.md

     - A linear memory is identified by the linear-memory index in the linear-memory index space and:
-       - The sum of `offset` and the length of `data` is required to be at most the `minimum` size declared for the linear memory.
+       - The sum of `offset` and the length of `data` is required to be at most the `minimum` length declared for the linear memory.

 > Data initializers are sometimes called "segments".